taran11313/Gurmukhi-Text-Reader/README.md

-# Punjabi Religious Reader
+# Reader Application

-A modern web application for reading Punjabi religious texts in a page-by-page format.
+A modern web application for reading Gurmukhi religious texts in a page-by-page format.
 Built with React.js frontend and Node.js backend, featuring beautiful religious theming and responsive design.

 ## Features